mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * **Day 0:** This is your transplant day.
 You will come to the Outpatient BMT Clinic where you will receive your stem cell transplant.
 You will return to your hotel or apartment in the evening.
 * **Day +1 to +12:** You will visit the Outpatient BMT Clinic each day to have blood work done, your vital signs checked, and a physical examination.
 You'll also receive hydration, electrolytes, and transfusions if necessary.
 While you are in the outpatient clinic, you will be cared for in a private room that has a bed and bathroom.
 There is a bedside entertainment unit with a TV and a computer.
 A light breakfast and lunch will be provided for you.
 There is a communal lounge with coffee and tea for caregivers.
 You will return to your hotel or apartment each evening.

-After Day +12 your central venous catheter will be removed.
+After your counts have recovered and you to not require frequent treatments, your central venous catheter will be removed.
 If you live within 1 hour of MSKCC's main hospital, you may be allowed to return home.
 If you live further away, you will stay at your local hotel or apartment for a few more weeks.
 You will still visit the Outpatient BMT Clinic regularly.

 ## Your Transplant Team
-<div class="image-placeholder invisible"><p>Image Placeholder: Photograph of the outpatient transplant team would work, if printing is not an issue.</p></div>

 A team of healthcare professionals from the Adult Bone Marrow Transplant Service will care for you throughout your treatment.
 Below, you'll find a list of the team members and their roles.
 You will meet each member of your healthcare team at different times during your treatment.

 Your **attending doctor** will be in charge of your care throughout your treatment.
 Even though 1 specific doctor will be your primary doctor, you'll be cared for by different doctors during your transplant.